marcelosdm/TypeScript-Guide/Modules/modules.md

 export { PlayerStats }
 ```

-Some will say that it's a better way to keep things organized.
+Some will say that it's a better way to keep things organized, and easier to read.

 Another thing that can be done, is export the declaration with another name, if necessary:

 ```typescript